 1/2 cup water

-1/2 cup sugar8 small limes, juiced plus more for the glasses
+1/2 cup sugar8 small limes, juiced plus more for the glasses6 cups water

 2 cups tonic water